wp-plugins/wp-copysafe-web/readme.txt

 * The CopySafe Web converter is available as Windows desktop software.
 * Converter operable by Command-line on Windows computers and servers.
 * Custom DLLs are available to interface CMD version with web scripts.

+**Alternatives**

+CopySafe Web is most secure for "images" and while it can prevent Print Screen and screen capture for any other media that can be displayed on a web page, there are other solutions specially designed for specific media that will be more secure.
+For example [CopySafe PDF Protector](http://www.artistscope.com/copysafe_pdf_protection.asp) is specially designed for PDF documents and [ArtistScope Secure Video](http://www.artistscope.com/secure_video_protection.asp) is specially designed for video file.
+For online viewing only, the [ArtistScope Site Protection System (ASPS)](http://www.artistscope.com/artis-secure-web-reader.asp) uses a secure web browser that is properly designed to protect web media rather than expose it.
+Each of these solutions have WordPress plugins or widgets available for easy integration into your WordPress project.